 Reaffirmation agreements can be rescinded within 60 days or until you get your discharge which ever comes first.
 You are not required to reaffirm debt you can surrender the collateral.

-Often times people think because they want to keep their car they do not have to disclose it on the bankruptcy.
+When you ask questions like can I keep my car in a chapter 7 bankruptcy please remember that often times people think because they want to keep their car they do not have to disclose it on the bankruptcy.
 This is not true.
 All debt most be disclosed on the bankruptcy.
-If you are reaffirming it you still must disclose it.
+So if you are wondering about the question can you keep your car and house in a chapter 7 and you are reaffirming it you still must disclose it.
 And that means the automatic stay will be in effect until the reaffirmation is filed with the United States Bankruptcy Court.
 So you will probably need to mail your payment on your own for a month or two when the case is first filed.
 What ever you do if you are planning to keep the collateral make sure you make your payment on time.

 Equity loans or second mortgages are secured debt.
 Most likely the bank will want you to reaffirm it.
 If you are upside down on this second mortgage meaning you owe more on the first mortgage then the house is worth you can do a Chapter 13 reorganization bankruptcy and do a lien strip wiping out the second mortgage.
 You must remember that a second mortgage is secured debt.
 That means the lien will stay on your home.
 If you do not continue to pay it the second mortgage bank can foreclose.
 But you can continue to pay on it and not reaffirm it and as long as you stay current the bank most likely will not foreclose.
 Depending on the area for instance, in Brighton, Howell, or White Lake charter the Township the markets are good.